-Pick up from the Skopje airport.
+Pick up from Skopje Airport.
 Accommodation in a hotel in Skopje.
 Orientation walk and time on your leisure.
 Welcoming dinner in a national restaurant.
 Overnight.

 Breakfast.
-We will make a city tour through the Old part of Skopje and there we will visit the church Holy Savior and the Mustafa pasha mosque.
+We will make a city tour through the Old part of Skopje and there we will visit the church Holy Savior and the Mustafa Pasha Mosque.
 Lunch in a restaurant.
-After that, we will continue our trip to the Nerezi settlement and visit the church St. Pantaleimon, built and painted in 1164.
+After that, we will continue our trip to the Nerezi settlement and visit the church St. Panteleimon, built and painted in 1164.
 Among the best achievements in this church is the fresco Lamentation of Christ, considered by the art historians as a masterpiece associated with the renaissance at a much earlier stage than the blossoming of the Italian Renaissance with Giotto.
-For the end of the day, we will visit Marko’s monastery built in 14th century in the village Sushica.
-We will come back in Skopje for dinner in a local restaurant.
+At the end of the day, we will visit Marko’s monastery built in the 14th century in the village Sushica.
+We will come back to Skopje for dinner in a local restaurant.
 Overnight.

 Breakfast in the Inn.
-We continue our trip for Probistip and visit the monastery St. Gavril Lesnovski (80 km).
-This monastery was built in the XI century and after that reconstructed in the XIV century.
-The iconostas is from 1811-1814 made by Petre Filipovski – Garkata.
-After that we will drive to Strumica (100 km) and have lunch.
+We continue our trip to Probistip and visit the monastery St. Gavril Lesnovski (80 km).
+This monastery was built in the XI century and reconstructed in the XIV century.
+The iconostasis dates back from 1811-1814 made by Petre Filipovski – Garkata.
+After that, we will drive to Strumica (100 km) and have lunch.
 Here, we will visit the monastery St. Leonthius (5 km) in Vodocha.
 Near this church in the year 1014, 14.000 soldiers from the army of Tsar Samuil were blinded.
-Our next sightseeing is the monastery dedicated to the Holy mother Merciful in Veljusa (5 km) built in 1080, where you could see a unique fresco of Jesus Christ as a 12 year old boy.
-The monastery kept his original architecture and part from the original marble iconostas and floor.
+Our next sightseeing is the monastery dedicated to the Holy mother Merciful in Veljusa (5 km) built in 1080, where you could see a unique fresco of Jesus Christ as a 12-year-old boy.
+The monastery kept his original architecture and part from the original marble iconostasis and floor.
 Dinner in a restaurant in Strumica.
 Overnight in a hotel.

 Breakfast at the hotel.
 Free time.
 Driving to the Skopje International Airport, about 40 minutes from the hotel.